linrongbin16/lin.vim/README.md

 ### Windows

-The goal of installation on windows is to install as a native windows software, without dependencies such as [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or [MYSY2](https://www.msys2.org/) for reasons:
+The goal of installation on windows is to install as a native windows software, without dependencies such as [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or [MYSY2](https://www.msys2.org/) for below reasons:

 - Native software has better performance.
 - WSL is actually a ubuntu virtual machine, lin.vim will just install and run like in ubuntu.